Capabilities-Limited/cva6-build-notes/create-ubuntu-vm.md

 ## Script to build a VirtualBox VM

 The following has been tested in a Ubuntu box.
-This is based on the larger configuration listed on the [CVA6 VM from Scratch Notes](cva6-vm-from-scratch-notes.md)
+This is based on the larger configuration listed above.

 ```bash
 #!/bin/bash